Tommyphung1/Movie_Anaylsis_for_Profit-/README.md

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── __init__.py                         <- .py file that signals to python these folders contain packages
 ├── README.md                           <- The top-level README for reviewers of this project
 ├── movie_code.ipynb                    <- Narrative documentation of analysis in Jupyter notebook
 ├── Project_1.pdf                       <- PDF version of project presentation
 ├── resources
 │   ├── __init__.py                     <- .py file that signals to python these folders contain packages
 │   ├── visualizations.py               <- .py script to create finalized versions of visuals for project
 │   ├── data_preparation.py             <- .py script used to pre-process and clean data
 │   └── eda_notebook.ipynb              <- Notebook containing data exploration
-├── data _picture                       <- Both sourced externally and generated from code
+├── picture                             <- Graphs and plots created by code
-└── data                                <- Both sourced externally and generated from code
+└── ZippedData                          <- Original Code from Websites
 ```